-I know, why didn’t I enrolled in classes back then?
-Well, I started a family and the pressure was to provide for them.
+I know, why didn’t I enroll in classes back then?
+Well, I started a family, and the pressure was to provide for them.
 I don’t have the time to study except for what was required at that time.
 As the years progressed, time slowly became my time.

 My Taxi Drivers Vocational License (TDVL) was up for renewal in May this year.
-Two years before, I made a decision not to renew it.
+Two years before, I decided not to renew it.
 That was when I started asking myself what can I do?
 I know my strengths and I explored the possibility of either becoming a property agent or an insurance agent.

 My insurance license is still valid, I just needed to take a “refresher course”.
-To be a property agent, It was a lot tougher.
-They limited their certification to only a few in a year because of Cov19 and there was a huge amount of candidates on the waiting list.
+To be a property agent, it was a lot tougher.
+They limited their certification to only a few in a year because of Cov19 and there was a huge number of candidates on the waiting list.
 Those two options didn’t inspire me at all.

 As I was going through assessing my options, I came across a course.
 The course is about being a Junior Full Stack Developer by Generation Singapore.
-I knew what it is about and I applied for it.
-Fortunately the timing was near perfection.
+I knew what it was about, and I applied for it.
+Fortunately, the timing was near perfection.